cebsmind/Language_detection/README.md

 df_test['labels'] = df_test['labels'].map(language_mapping)
 ```

-- Next we need to labelize every language to a number from 1-20 (we have 20 languages)
+Subsequently, we proceed to label each language with a corresponding numerical identifier ranging from 1 to 20, as there are a total of 20 languages in our dataset.

 ```python
 from sklearn.preprocessing import LabelEncoder
 # Initialize the label encoder